 For more information: http://www.uab1917cliniccohort.org

 The UAB CFAR is committed to providing the most modern, up to date, therapeutic and prevention interventions to patients and at-risk populations in our State.
 A hallmark of this work has been collaborative, highly interactive, multidisciplinary research that bridges work from the laboratory to the clinic.
 In 2005, CFAR formed the Alabama-Clinical Trials Unit (A-CTU), a partnership of UAB investigators dedicated to the conduct of high-impact HIV-related studies in a resource poor region of the United States.
-The A-CTU consists of 3 Clinical Research Sites (CRS), each associated with a specific clinical trials network (HVTN, ACTG, and MTN), and all located physically on the main campus of the UAB School of Medicine, within the facilities of the UAB 1917 Clinic.
+The A-CTU was recently refunded for another 7 years in 2013.
+The A-CTU conducts studies associated with three clinical trials networks, including the HVTN (HIV Vaccine Trials Network), the ACTG (AIDS Clinical Trials Group, and the MTN, Microbicides Trials Network.
+Trials conducted by the A-CTU are housed on the main campus of the UAB School of Medicine, within the facilities of the UAB 1917 Clinic.
+For more information on clinical studies, visit the UAB 1917 Clinic website or the Alabama Vaccine Research Clinic (AVRC) website.

 The CFAR Network of Integrated Clinical Systems (CNICS) project is the first electronic medical records-based resource network poised to integrate clinical data from the large and diverse population of HIV-infected persons in the modern HAART era who are receiving care at one of the US-funded Center for AIDS Research (CFAR) sites.